jtanderson/IdentityMapping/readme.md

     - [ ] Also consider session time, what if same session token is used?
   - [x] Detangle rest of local storage logic in JS.
   - [x] (IN PROGRESS) layering.js... we need to fill an object (5 times) with hidden input data and
+- [x] Retrieving hidden data from HTML & recreating circles:
+    - [x] Create a circle into the paper.js view